 Proceed to roll up the meatloaf.
 It doesn't matter if things fall by the wayside or if it's not pretty.
 This is simply to reduce working the meat too much and it will all come together perfectly in the next step.

-Drop the rolled up meatloaf “dough” into a bowl or loaf pan and place it in the fridge for about 30 minutes or even overnight if you want to.
+Drop the rolled up meatloaf “dough” into a bowl or loaf pan and carefully press it out to fill the bowl.
+Place it in the fridge for about 30 minutes or even overnight if you want to.

 I used a loaf shaped bowl.